-1. In order to practice for the clinical simulation exam, the student will complete 10 clinical simulation modules on the computers in the library or computer lab in building 5.
-Grade reports for each exam must be printed to receive credit for completing the exam.
-Exams may be completed more than once to achieve the highest grade possible.
-Grade reports are due no later 4/25/17.
+1. In order to practice for the clinical simulation exam, the student will complete 10 assigned clinical simulation modules.
+Grade reports for each simulation must be printed to receive credit.
+Simulations may be completed more than once to achieve the highest grade possible.
+Grade reports are due no later 4/24/18.